 Growing your own vegetables might sound intimidating.
 However, it does not need to be.
 Even the people who grow vegetables for a living had to start somewhere, so there is no reason why you could not do it too.
 With a bit of research, time, and dedication, you can have fresh vegetables on your table throughout the year.
-You just need to be willing to get your hands dirty.
-To help you get started on your gardening journey, we put together a list of vegetables every beginner can tackle.
+You can even make a profit from this by learning how to sell fruits and vegetables online.
+You need to be willing to get your hands dirty.
+To help you start your gardening journey, we put together a list of vegetables every beginner can tackle.
 In the end, you will know where to begin and feel more confident in your abilities.

 Radishes Are A Great Place To Start

 Radishes are a great place to start for all gardening beginners.
 They are one of the fastest-growing vegetables and can be versatile in your cooking, whether you want to add them into a salad or your favorite stir fry.
 You can seed them directly into the ground, and it takes only around a month for them to be ready to harvest.
 Ideally, you should grow them in full sun.
 However, they will also do well in the shadier areas of your garden.
 They are also resistant to most pests and can grow in colder conditions successfully.

 If you love garlic and want to take advantage of its benefits to your health, you can celebrate as it is pretty easy to grow.
 However, when buying garlic for your plot, you must ensure it is from a garden center or certified seller.
 You can also buy organic garlic online from places such as Basaltic Farms.
 There are many kinds of garlic, and each thrives under different conditions.
 You need to ensure that your garlic has a long growing season.
 The vegetable also does not take up much space in the garden and does not take much effort to have a good crop.

 Tomatoes Do Not Need To Be Difficult To Grow